AbhishekJsX10/IMBD-Mongo-App/README.md

 4. Choose "Import Git Repository" and connect your GitHub account if required.
 5. Select the forked repository (IMDB-clone) from your GitHub repositories.
 6. Configure project settings according to your requirements.
-7. Set up environment variables, including your Firebase credentials, in the Vercel dashboard.
+7. Set up environment variables, including your expressJs and mongodb setup and connections, in the Vercel dashboard.
 8. Finally, click on "Deploy" and monitor the deployment process until it finishes successfully.

 #### Access the Deployed Application: